JavaGT/wearetheuniversity.org/source/pages/reading-groups/critical-university-studies.md

 ---

 ### Overview
-The Critical University Studies Reading Group meets bi-weekly to discuss readings related to the critique of higher education institutions.
-The group is open to both in-person and online participation.
+The Critical University Studies Reading Group meets every-other-week to discuss readings related to the critique of higher education institutions.
+The group run simultaneously in-person and online.

 ### Values
 - Community Building: A space to connect with like-minded individuals who are passionate about critically engaging with higher education.